Defect induced photoluminescence and triboluminescence in layered CaLaAl3O7†

-In this work, a layered melilite structure, CaLaAl3O7, was synthesized and observed to have obvious luminescent behaviors under the stimuli of ultra-violet light and rubbing, which were called photoluminescence and triboluminescence, respectively.
-Considering the wide bandgap of CaLaAl3O7 as well as its specific crystal structure, the observed luminescence should be attributed to the intrinsic defects.
-Both the photoluminescence and triboluminescence of CaLaAl3O7 show a strong dependence on the synthesis atmosphere, suggesting that they should relate to the oxygen vacancy.
+In this work, a layered melilite structure, CaLaAl3O7, was synthesized and observed to have obvious luminescence behaviors under the stimuli of ultraviolet light and rubbing, which were called photoluminescence and triboluminescence, respectively.
+Considering the wide bandgap of CaLaAl3O7 and its specific crystal structure, the observed luminescence should be attributed to intrinsic defects.
+Both the photoluminescence and triboluminescence of CaLaAl3O7 show a strong dependence on the synthesis atmosphere, suggesting that they should be related to the oxygen vacancy.
 It is attractive to find that the triboluminescence of CaLaAl3O7 shows a distinct spectral characteristic compared to its photoluminescence.
-Further computational results suggest that the applied mechanical stimuli on CaLaAl3O7 cell could promote the formation of vacancies of oxygen and calcium, responsible for the spectral differences.
+Further computational results suggest that the applied mechanical stimuli on the CaLaAl3O7 cell could promote the formation of the vacancies of oxygen and calcium, responsible for the spectral differences.